RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

     rx_firebaseAuthUser(email: String, password: String) -> Observable<FAuthData>
     rx_firebaseAuthAnonymousUser() -> Observable<FAuthData>

 Support for their 3rd party authentication (Twitter, Facebook etc...) is coming soon.

+## Update or Insert Data Examples

+You can also update or insert data with:

+    rx_firebaseSetValue(value: AnyObject!) -> Observable<Firebase>
+    rx_firebaseSetValue(value: AnyObject!, priority : AnyObject! ) -> Observable<Firebase>

+These signals are atomic and do complete.

 ## Author